Loneliness in the hybrid workplace: Half (50%) of remote workers feel more isolated and lonely working from home

 The pandemic has forced many of us to adapt to remote working but it definitely comes with its challenges.
 The main ones being; work life balance (28%), loneliness (24%), isolation (24%), increase in virtual meetings (20%) and lack of communication (19%).

 As a result, many businesses need to adapt their practices to help better support their employees and provide connection during this challenging time.
-Employee wellbeing experts Oak Engage and Healthy Workplace Culture Specialist, Lisa Seagroatt share their top tips on how to combat loneliness and increase happiness this Blue Monday.
+Employee wellbeing experts Oak Engage and Healthy Workplace Culture Specialist, Lisa Seagroatt share their top tips on how to combat loneliness and increase happiness.